Health Studies

 4. 0.5 credit from the following:

-HLTB44H3 Introduction to Pathophysiology and the Etiology of Diseases
+HLTB44H3 Pathophysiology and Etiology of Disease

 HLTB50H3 Introduction to Health Humanities